Pronunciation Resources on the Web

 http://www.btinternet.com/~eptotd/vm/toni/tonimenu.htm

 A set of exercises in perceiving final intonation contours (called nuclear tones).
 User sees and hears a sentence and then chooses from seven possible contours.
-Sentences are spoken in British (RP) English.

 Return to Top